bennn/dissertation/committee/README.md

 - Fritz
   in Denmark +5 hours?
 - Sam
+  + wants meeting to coordinate with Racket cabal on Dec 2 seems impossible though email Sam
+  + wait for Sam to book a flight

 TODO:
 - [X] call Zeina and ask how is Jens about giving feeback